feluxe/cmdinter/README.md

     catch_err: bool = False,
 ) -> Callable:
     """
-    This function works in combination with function that return a 'CmdFuncResult' object.
+    This function works in combination with functions that return a 'CmdFuncResult' object.
 With `run_cmd()` you get a some more control over these functions.

     Call it like this:

         run_cmd(silent=True, return_stdout=True)(my_func, args, kwargs)

+    The curried function returns a `CmdResult` object.

     @silent: Mute child output of child function if set to True.
     @return_stdout: Return stdout of child function.